-Note: if a federation of OPs uses flavours, then they should agree on common definitions.

-Note: the NBI shall not reveal the exact geographical locations of individual Cloudlets and shall not allow an Application Developer to request deployment of its application on a specific Cloudlet.

-Note: The definition of geographical Regions should be aligned among the partners in a federation, ensuring a shared understanding of a Region.

-- 5. The OP shall offer a structured workflow for application deployment and instantiation: CRUD functions. - 6.
-The OP shall allow a developer to specify that its Edge Applications should be restricted to a particular geographical zone.
-This restriction would ensure compliance with the applicable data privacy laws. - 7.
-The OP shall allow an Application Developer to specify whether or not it requires service availability on visited networks (that is, when a UE roams away from its home network operator). - 8.
-The OP shall provide an Application Developer with telemetry information concerning the performance of the Edge Cloud service, including fault reporting. - 9.
-The OP shall allow an Application Developer to request a particular granularity for the telemetry information they receive.

-Note: Possibly using a publish-subscribe approach.

-Note: Different operational profiles require different granularity about the telemetry information (how fine-grained and how often).

-- 10. The OP shall allow an Application Developer to require that outbound access to the internet is prohibited. - 11.
+- Note: if a federation of OPs uses flavours, then they should agree on common definitions. - Note: the NBI shall not reveal the exact geographical locations of individual Cloudlets and shall not allow an Application Provider to request deployment of its application on a specific Cloudlet. - Note: The definition of geographical Regions should be aligned among the partners in a federation, ensuring a shared understanding of a Region. - 5.
+The OP shall describe the exposed capabilities of the Leading OP's network(s) and those of the federated target networks - 6.
+The OP shall offer a structured workflow for application deployment and instantiation: CRUD functions. - 7.
+The OP shall allow an Application Provider to specify that its Edge Applications should be restricted to a particular geographical zone.
+This restriction would ensure compliance with the applicable data privacy laws. - 8.
+The OP shall allow an Application Provider to specify whether or not it requires service availability on visited networks (that is, when a UE roams away from its home network operator). - 9.
+The OP shall provide an Application Provider with telemetry information concerning the performance of the Edge Cloud service, including fault reporting. - 10.
+The OP shall allow an Application Provider to request a particular granularity for the telemetry information they receive. - Note: Possibly using a publish-subscribe approach. - Note: Different operational profiles require different granularity about the telemetry information (how fine-grained and how often). - 11.
+The OP shall allow an Application Provider to require that outbound access to the internet is prohibited. - 12.
 The OP shall offer Application Providers a registry to store their application images and update or delete them.
-The registry may be centralised or distributed, depending upon the Application Provider's needs to reduce boot time and recovery. - 12.
-The OP shall support Single Sign-on based on login credentials for an Application Provider. - 13.
-The OP shall offer functionality that supports the application developer to manage its application instances.
-For example, to monitor operational performance, get diagnostic logs and help with debugging. - 14.
-The OP shall offer functionality that supports the Application Provider in managing the application development, integration and deployment.
+The registry may be centralised or distributed, depending upon the Application Provider's needs to reduce boot time and recovery. - 13.
+The OP shall support Single Sign-on based on login credentials for an Application Provider. - 14.
+The OP shall offer functionality that supports the Application Provider to manage its application instances.
+For example, to monitor operational performance, get diagnostic logs and help with debugging. - 15.
+The OP shall offer functionality that supports the Application Provider in managing the application development, integration and deployment. - 16.
+The OP shall allow an Application Provider to subscribe for application relocation event notifications. - 17.
+The OP shall allow an Application Provider to subscribe for abstract Service and Session Continuity modes applied for application sessions. - 18.
+The OP shall allow an Application Provider to subscribe for application QoS change notifications if the requested Service Levels drops below a threshold

+- 19. The OP shall allow an Application Provider to subscribe for application location change event notifications. - 20.
+The OP shall allow an Application Provider to subscribe for UE radio access type change event notifications. - 21.
+The OP shall allow an Application Provider to subscribe for UE IP address change event notifications.